Peer Reviewed Research

 Raines et al., 2024 "Cultural Norms and the Gendered Impact of Entrepreneurship Policy in Mexico" in Administrative Science Quarterly [Journal Link] [SSRN pre-print] [Slides] [Online Appendix] (with Peter Polhill, Shon Hiatt and Ryan Coles) 1st chapter of dissertation

 How do formal and informal institutions interact to shape who takes part in entrepreneurship?
-In the first chapter of my dissertation, we examine Sistema de Apertura Rápida de Empresas (SARE), a reform in Mexico that drastically reduced the time and procedures needed to register a business.
-Motivated by the mixed results of prior research on entry barrier policies, we ask why such reforms often fail to benefit underrepresented groups like women.
-Using SARE’s staggered rollout as a quasi-experiment, we find that while the policy significantly increased entrepreneurship among men, it had no effect on women starting businesses.
+Motivated by the mixed results of prior research on entry barrier policies, we ask why such polices often fail to benefit underrepresented groups like women.
+Using the staggered rollout of a policy in Mexico as a quasi-experiment, we find that while the policy significantly increased entrepreneurship among men, it had no effect on women starting businesses.
 Instead, it led to a rise in unpaid labor among women supporting male relatives’ new ventures.
 Through extensive robustness checks and mechanism tests, including an experimental vignette study, we show how gender norms—such as cognitive beliefs about who is a capable entrepreneur and normative social expectations about who should be an entrepreneur—can undermine the effectiveness of these policies, widening gender gaps rather than closing them

 Coverage: Henrich Greve's Blog Post, Inside SC Johnson